jsonata-js/jsonata/docs/array-functions.md

 ## `$append()`
 __Signature:__ `$append(array1, array2)`

-Returns and array containing the values in `array1` followed by the values in `array2`.
+Returns an array containing the values in `array1` followed by the values in `array2`.
 If either parameter is not an array, then it is treated as a singleton array containing that value.

 __Examples__
 - `$append([1,2,3], [4,5,6])` => `[1,2,3,4,5,6]`